kdave/btrfs-progs/Documentation/btrfs-device.rst

         Device removal must satisfy the profile constraints, otherwise the command fails.
 The filesystem must be converted to profile(s) that would allow the removal.
 This can typically happen when going down from 2 devices to 1 and using the RAID1 profile.
-See the section *TYPICAL USECASES*.
+See the section :ref:`Typical use cases<man-device-typical-use-cases>`.

         The operation can take long as it needs to move all data from the device.